 Image credit: iStock Photo

-Luckily, many issues that can’t be addressed with small molecules are tackled with larger compounds – biologics, which are produced by living organisms or contain compounds of living organisms.
-The group is broad and includes proteins, antibodies, hormones, modified RNA molecules, cell and gene therapies.
-Active biologics development started at the end of the 20th century and revolutionized the healthcare world, as they managed to meet medical conditions previously considered untreatable.
+Luckily, many issues that can’t be addressed with small molecules are tackled with larger moieties – biologics, which are produced by living organisms or contain compounds of living organisms.
+The group is broad and includes proteins, antibodies, hormones, modified RNA molecules, cell and gene therapies, etc. Active biologics development started at the end of the 20th century and revolutionized the healthcare world, as they managed to meet medical conditions previously considered untreatable.

 Antibody-drug conjugates (ADCs) are a novel class of biological drugs designed to selectively deliver cytotoxic drugs to a variety of cancer cells.
 ADCs consist of cytotoxic drugs attached to monoclonal antibodies through a linker.
 The unique nature of monoclonal antibodies enables targeted localization of ADCs to tumor cells, protecting unmodified healthy tissues.
 ADCs binding to the cell surface of a cancer cell results in internalization of the conjugates and activation of cytotoxic drugs, leading to rapid cell death.
 ADCs are considered highly potent anti-cancer treatments; however, remarkably challenging synthesis of ADCs significantly slows down their wide use.